Palakollu

-Palakollu is a city and the administrative headquarters of Palakollu Mandal in the Narasapuram revenue division of West Godavari district, Andhra Pradesh, India.
-Located in the Coastal Andhra region, the city's municipal area spans 19.49 km2.
+Palakollu is a town and the administrative headquarters of Palakollu Mandal in the Narasapuram revenue division of West Godavari district, Andhra Pradesh, India.
+Located in the Coastal Andhra region, the town's municipal area spans 19.49 km2.

 As per the 2011 Census of India, Palakollu (municipality plus outgrowth) had a population of 81,199.
 Palakollu is also noted for Ksheerarama, one of the five Pancharama Kshetras.

 Etymology

-Palakollu ke liye itihasik roop se kuch anya naam prayukt milte hain—“Upamanyapuram”, “Ksheerapuri”, “Palakolanu”, aur angrezi lekhanshailee mein “Palacole”—jo sthaniya Sri Ksheera Ramalingeswara Swamy (Ksheerarama) mandir se sambandhit paramparaon mein ullekhit hote hain.
+Palakollu has historically been referred to by other names – "Upamanyapuram", "Ksheerapuri", "Palakolanu", and in English writings "Palacole" – which are mentioned in traditions associated with the local Sri Ksheera Ramalingeswara Swamy (Ksheerarama) temple.

 History

 Palakollu (historically also written as Palakol) is referred to in sources by several earlier names, including Kṣīrārāma, Kṣīrapuram, Palakolanu, and Upamanyapuram.

 In 1613, the Dutch established a trading factory at Palakollu as part of the Dutch Coromandel network; the post dealt in textiles, lamp oil, timber, roof tiles, and bricks and was temporarily abandoned in 1730.
 By the terms following the 1783 Treaty of Paris, the town passed to British control, with the Dutch continuing to rent it until 1804; it was restored to the Dutch in 1818 and finally ceded to the British again in 1824.

 Palakollu is associated with the concept of Trilinga Deśam in regional tradition and is home to Kṣīrārāma (Sri Ksheera Rama Lingeswara Swamy Temple), one of the five Pancharama Kshetras dedicated to Shiva; the presiding deity is locally known as Ksheera Ramalingeswara Swamy.